 Just something to keep in mind, while I am using specific holiday lines of fabric for these respective quilts many of the blenders are not holiday fabrics.
 The very scrappy nature of this quilt allows you to not use any Holiday fabrics at all.
 You can simply use fabrics of a specific color palette which is helpful if your on a spending break or a fabric diet.
 Of course using the cute holiday fabrics is so much fun as well.
 The scrappy version above is made from very minimal Halloween fabrics because would you believe me when I tell you I did not used to have many Halloween fabrics.
 But my goodness it is hard to resist them now. ;)

 Okay I hope that gives you a little something fun to think about and maybe go and watch to help you with fabric selection.
 I hope you are inspired to make your Something Wicked Quilt version completely unique.

 If you missed the Something Wicked QAL Week 1, and are jumping in on a later week or a later time altogether don’t forget to hop over to the etsy shop to purchase your pattern.
 Don’t forget the expansion pack as well if you making one of those versions.

-You can also stop by the Something Wicked QAL info post for lots of pictures and inspiration.
+You can also stop by the links below for more info

 Thanks for stopping by!